Resources

 How do we create a culture of accountability and responsibility under clinical governance?

-Creating this culture starts with leadership commitment to the mantra “I am responsible.”
+Creating this culture starts with leadership commitment to the mantra “I take responsibility.”
 Leaders should model accountability and recognise contributions from all staff.
 Provide ongoing education about the role of clinical governance in aged care and make responsibilities clear through transparent policies and procedures.
 Encourage open communication, where staff feel safe reporting issues or suggesting improvements.
 Recognise and celebrate examples of accountability and foster team collaboration to reinforce the importance of shared responsibility.

 Train your team in clinical governance